vcerovski/binfix/README.md

 <a name="Implicit/Explicit progn"></a>
 ### Implicit/Explicit `progn`

-Lambda written in BINFIX has no implicit progn (a nod to purely functional programming,) while `let`s have it.
-This in particular means that if a prog is needed in the body of lambda, it should be explicitely given:
+Lambda's and LET's written in BINFIX have no implicit progn.
+This in particular means that if a prog is needed in the body of lambda or LET, it should be explicitely given:

     {x -> prog2 (format t "Calculating... ")
                 {f $ x * x}